Multicloud Kubernetes: Running Apps Across EKS, AKS, and GKE

-Kubernetes clusters from the managed offerings of AWS EKS, Azure AKS, and GCP GKE all vary in configuration, management, and resource properties.
-This variance creates unnecessary complexity in cluster provisioning and app deployments, as well as for CI/CD and testing.
+Kubernetes clusters from the managed platforms of AWS Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and GCP Google Kubernetes Engine (GKE) all vary in configuration, management, and resource properties.
+This variance creates unnecessary complexity in cluster provisioning and application deployments, as well as for CI/CD and testing.

 Additionally, if you wanted to deploy the same app across multiple clusters for specific use cases or test scenarios across providers, subtleties such as LoadBalancer outputs and cluster connection settings can be a nuisance to manage.